inroutephp/inroute/README.md

 * [development.php](example/development.php) builds the application on every page reload.
 Use this style of dispatch during development.
-* [composer.php](example/composer.php) dispatches the application using the composer autoloader.
-This style of usage requires inroute to be installed as a composer dependancy.
+* [production.php](example/production.php) dispatches the application using the generated router.

 Point your browser to either one of these files to view the output.